 Today, Parker University announced a new partnership and technology initiative that firmly establishes the university as a leader in educational technology among any college or university chiropractic program worldwide.
 The partnership includes working with Touch of Life Technologies (Toltech) to deploy their Sectra 65-inch instructor touch table, four Ideum Colossus 86-inch touch tables, Sectra Education Portal software, and VH Dissector software.
 These solutions will enhance both in-classroom and distance teaching and learning well beyond the COVID-19 pandemic, making it possible to conduct sophisticated, hands-on lab instruction that provides realistic learning experiences for students in anatomy and related classes.

 Built on real anatomy from the Visible Human Project®, the VH Dissector software provides the necessary reference atlas allowing students to visualize and interact with more than 2,000 structures in 3D and cross-sectional views.
 Dr. Jay Ferguson, DC, Assistant Professor of Basic Sciences in the College of Chiropractic at Parker University, says, “For a first-trimester doctorate student, visualizing anatomy in a 3D environment can be challenging, especially when it comes to muscles, nerve supply, and blood supply.
-The VH Dissector allows these students to get a sense of what these structures look like in reality and is a great complement to our existing gross anatomy lab, anatomical images and anatomical models.
+The VH Dissector allows these students to get a sense of what these structures look like in reality and is a great complement to our existing gross anatomy lab, anatomical images, and anatomical models.
 This provides students with another tool to translate the body from two dimensions to three dimensions.
 I enjoy being able to quickly show my students structures using the anatomy search tool, the dissection guides, that quickly isolate structures for easy viewing, as well as the palpation guide which prepares them for future courses.”

 The Sectra Education Portal brings clinical-grade imaging into the anatomical education environment.
 It quickly and directly imports Digital Imaging and Communications in Medicine (DICOM) studies for automatic display in 2D and 3D.
 Built-in presets allow instructors and students to instantly visualize air, skin, soft tissue, contrast-injected vasculature, bone, or surgical interventions.
 Views can be customized even further for unique visualizations of CT and MRI datasets.